dresden-elektronik/phoscon-app-beta/README.md

 #### Discussion

-Please use the public GitHub issues of the to discuss, report and request anything related to the beta app.
+Please use the public GitHub issues to discuss, report and request anything related to the beta app.

 https://github.com/dresden-elektronik/deconz-rest-plugin/issues